loomio/loomio-docs/user_manual/src/groups/integrations/chatbots/index.md

 We support Slack, Discord, Microsoft Teams, Matrix and Mattermost.

-You can send notifications to your chatroom any time you like, just the same way you would invite indiviudals to vote, or to join a thread.
+You can send notifications to your chatroom any time you like, just the same way you would invite individual people to vote, or to join a thread.

-You can also configure the notifications to always happen when a specific event happens, like someone starting a thread.
+You can also configure notifications to always happen when a specific event happens, like someone starting a thread.

 ## What it looks like in chat
 ![](chatbot_in_slack.png)

 ## Setup
-We've prepared step by step walkthroughs for each service we support.
+We've prepared step by step walk-throughs for each service we support.
 Follow the right one for your service to obtain the webhook URL you'll need to add the chatbot in Loomio.

 - [Slack](../slack/)
 - [Microsoft Teams](../microsoft_teams/)